schwartzm/etlfw/readme.md

 ## Terms
 Terms, as used in this document, that might need some disambiguation or clarification.

-**Extract (E in "ETL")** - Extract (i.e., export, download, qurey) data from a source repository (e.g., RDBMS), with the intent of loading the data into a destination repository.
+**Extract (E in "ETL")** - Extract (i.e., export, download, query) data from a source repository (e.g., RDBMS), with the intent of loading the data into a destination repository.

 **Transform (T in "ETL")** - Transform (i.e., change, manipulate, convert) all, or a subset, of the data extracted from the source repository, before loading data into the destination repository.
 Transformation may only be necessitated by business, analytics, or destination repository requirements.

 **Load (L in "ETL")** - Load (i.e., import, upload, insert) the extracted, and possibly transformed, data into a desitination repository.

 **Repository** - A medium that stores data to be extracted or loaded.
+Extract from a "source" repository.
+Load into a "destination" repository.
 E.g., relational database, document database, key-value database, flat file.
 A.k.a., "repo".

 ## Outline
 Outline of aspects to be considered when designing an ETL.